OmarMiniesy/Notes/AWS Cloud/Simple Storage Service (S3).md

 > S3 Glacier used to hold data archives

 ___

 ### Bucket Creation

-> Must be unique worldwide, no spaces, no uppercase
+> Must name be unique worldwide, no spaces, no uppercase.
+Convention `my-accountid-bucket`
+> Public buckets are used for hosting websites so that they can be publicly readable

 ___